SirYancy/computer-apps/book/ch1-computer-basics/2-basics.md

 today sport billions of transistors, each measuring only about 20 nanometers, many times smaller than the width of a human hair.
 It is impossible for a human to even hold that mental concept in his or her mind.
 So how do we deal with that kind of complexity?
-Let’s talk about **interfaces**.
+Let's talk about **interfaces**.

 Parts of a Computer